 L'Express: In your book, you say, in short, that there is a universal tendency of bureaucratization…

 Vladimir Bukovsky: I would rather say socialist-ization… At first, people only sacrifice a little bit of freedom in exchange for a little bit of security.
 Then, yet a bit more, because that little bit of security was not enough for them.
 Next, they go for real socialism.
 But it is only fiction that does not guarantee stability.
-Which goes to show that, fatally, we are lead, sooner or later, towards communism.
+Which goes to show that, fatally, we are lead, sooner or later, toward communism.
 It happens when there is general bankruptcy, when everything collapses.

 Vladimir Bukovsky: That is because, over there, we have reached the bottom of the abyss.
-The population’s mentality, in the USSR, is more suited to a capitalistic society than to a communist one.

-L'Express: Precisely, Zinoviev writes that the Soviet man is perfectly adapted to the regime; he even adds that, to a certain extent, this regime succeeded in creating a new type of man, i.e. the Soviet man.
+L'Express: Zinoviev writes that the Soviet man is perfectly adapted to the regime; he even adds that, to a certain extent, this regime succeeded in creating a new type of man, i.e. the Soviet man.